apache/infrastructure-website/content/pages/asf-pelican-build.md

 ...

-# generate id for a heading
+# generate ID for a heading
 def headingid_transform(ids, soup, tag, permalinks, perma_set):
     new_string = tag.string
     if not new_string: